SoboLAN/pokerenlighter-simulator/README.md

 In order to use the simulator, you have to import the JAR file into your project.
 You can download it from the Poker Enlighter website.

-After this, follow the instructions on how to actually use it on the Developer Guide page: http://pokerenlighter.javafling.org/developers.php .

-The code on the Developer Guide page can also be found in the `use-example/Example.java` file.
+After this, follow the example found in the `use-example/Example.java` file.

 Contributions
 -----------------